veerpatell/Geographic-Variation-Analysis/README.md

 # Healthcare Analytics

-This repository contains a comprehensive collection of projects completed in the field of healthcare analytics.
-Each project is meticulously crafted to demonstrate various analytical techniques and insights in healthcare data.
-Each project focuses on different aspects of healthcare analytics, using a variety of datasets to provide a comprehensive understanding of the field.
-This detailed approach demonstrates a deep engagement with the subject matter, making this GitHub repository a valuable resource for those interested in healthcare analytics.
+This GitHub repository presents an extensive collection of healthcare analytics projects, each meticulously designed to showcase diverse analytical methods and insights derived from healthcare data.
+The projects encompass various facets of healthcare analytics, employing a wide range of datasets to offer a thorough comprehension of the field.
+This detailed and thoughtful approach underscores a profound engagement with healthcare analytics, positioning the repository as an invaluable resource for individuals seeking to deepen their understanding or explore the intricacies of healthcare data analysis.

 ##  CDC Vaccine Coverage Analysis
 Dataset Used: Geographic Variation Public Use File and Chronic Conditions Data.